Browse our pick of the best thriller books of 2020 below - how many have you read?

 Their popularity has secured more fans for the thriller books genre in general.
 But with bigger and better stories being published all the time, it won’t be long before another dark tale comes along to capture our imaginations (and dominate our book club book chats!).

 Here we reveal our pick of the latest and best thriller books in this gripping genre.
 Whether you want a brilliant plot twist, something with psychological insight or a classic deception story, we've got some good book recommendations for you.

 Best thriller books to read in 2020

 We all love a twist in the tale and this is something thrillers have come to master.
 Building suspense, all the while preparing for the final devastating reveal, the best novels have not one, but several, major surprises in store.
 They cast characters in murky new lights and unearth secrets just when you think there’s nothing more to learn.

-For the ultimate rollercoaster reading experience this year, look no further than His & Her by Alice Feeney and Emily Elgar’s debut novel, Grace is Gone which are well worth a pre-order.
+For the ultimate rollercoaster reading experience this year, look no further than His & Her by Alice Feeney and Emily Elgar’s debut novel, Grace is Gone - both of which are listed below.
 With their flair for the dramatic, you can’t help wondering where your loyalties lie when the truth is revealed…

 Grace is gone, by Emily Elgar